Skip to main content

 DUI insurance in California

-A first-time DUI in California typically costs $4,200 a year in auto premium versus $2,400 for a clean profile (Bankrate 2025).
-That delta lasts 7 years.
-The SR-22 filing requirement lasts 3.
+A first-time DUI in California roughly doubles your auto premium - Bankrate's California data puts full coverage around $3,100 a year clean versus roughly $7,700 with a DUI.
+The DMV record and the Good Driver Discount lockout last 10 years; the SR-22 filing lasts 3.
 Here's the actual sequence and the mistakes we see most often.

 The first 30 days